 Best for Weeknight Bubbles: Sommariva Prosecco Superiore Brut

-Gone are the days where bubbles were designated for celebrations only.
-Enjoying delicious sparkling wine on any night of the week should be normalized, and Sommariva’s Brut Prosecco is a great start.
+Gone are the days when bubbles were designated for celebrations only.
+Enjoying delicious sparkling wine on any night of the week should be normalized, and Sommariva’s brut prosecco is a great start.
 Notes of Granny Smith apples, lychee, and toast ooze from the wine’s textured and tasty palate.
 This bottle’s certain to give your favorite Champagne a run for its money.

 "Prosecco’s fresh and light taste, along with its affordability, make it the perfect choice for weeknights,” says Zanette.
 “Drinking prosecco regularly also allows you to experience the culture from the land where it comes from.”

 Best for Happy Hour: Valdo Cuvee 1926 Prosecco Superiore